rust-lang/book/src/ch06-02-option.md

 [its documentation]: ../std/option/enum.Option.html

 But we want a deeper understanding than that.
 If we didn't have those methods defined for us already, what would we do?
-For that, we need a new feature: `match`.
+And more generally, how do we get the inner values out of any enum variant?
+We need a new feature: `match`.